-Facilitating the process by which victims, through their participation before the Court, can "tell their story" and have a recognised voice in the proceedings,

-- ii) Contributing to the general perception by victims of their ability to influence the proceedings before the Court by actively responding to any requests for information and by helping them navigate the procedural steps required for their participation, thereby promoting their sense of empowerment, - Legally advocating victims' rights to hold the dual status of victims and witnesses before the Court, thereby promoting their sense of dignity as a witness while at the same time helping to meet their need for international recognition as victim of crimes within the jurisdiction of the Court, - iv) Paving the way through its active advocacy in the proceedings for victims' rights in international criminal law.
+- i) Facilitating the process by which victims, through their participation before the Court, can "tell their story" and have a recognised voice in the proceedings, - Contributing to the general perception by victims of their ability to influence the proceedings before the Court by actively responding to any requests for information and by helping them navigate the procedural steps required for their participation, thereby promoting their sense of empowerment, - iii) Legally advocating victims' rights to hold the dual status of victims and witnesses before the Court, thereby promoting their sense of dignity as a witness while at the same time helping to meet their need for international recognition as victim of crimes within the jurisdiction of the Court, - iv) Paving the way through its active advocacy in the proceedings for victims' rights in international criminal law.

-Part 2

-Practice of the Court on matters pertaining to victims' participation
+Part 2 Practice of the Court on matters pertaining to victims' participation

-Victims' participation in the proceedings 39
+Victims' participation in the proceedings

-Modalities of victims' participation in the proceedings 82
+Modalities of victims' participation in the proceedings

-Legal representation 102
+Legal representation

-Role and mandate of the Office of Public Counsel for Victims 112
+4. Role and mandate of the Office of Public Counsel for Victims 168

-Procedural matters 117
+5. Procedural matters

+Issues related to reparations 294